The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 Tamales Moreno

-Jesus Moreno, the late founder of Tamales Moreno, strongly believed in making tamales the traditional way, without any machinery to speed up the process.
-Today, his wife and daughter continue to ensure that his famous tamales are crafted by hand, ensuring a consistent quality over the years.
+Jesus Moreno, the late founder of Tamales Moreno, strongly believed in making tamales the traditional way—without any machinery to speed up the process.
+Today, his wife and daughter continue to craft his famous tamales by hand, ensuring a consistent quality over the years.
 Every component in the green and red pork tamales, from the masa to the chile sauces, is produced in house.
 Tamales Moreno has locations in Lakewood and Arvada, where you can pair plain or smothered tamales with a cold agua fresca or snag a dozen for later.
 5159 W. 64th Ave., Arvada; 5301 W. Mississippi Ave., Lakewood

 Tamales by Sara

-This cozy restaurant, which has become Commerce City’s favorite spot for spicy tamales, offers an impressive roster of 10 flavors.
-Beyond classic red and green chile variations, Tamales by Sara offers a selection of dessert tamales, including strawberry, cinnamon, or pineapple variations.
+This cozy restaurant, which has become Commerce City’s favorite spot for spicy tamales, offers an impressive, 10-flavor roster.
+Beyond classic red and green chile variations, Tamales by Sara offers a selection of dessert tamales, including strawberry, cinnamon, and pineapple.
 While you’re there, don’t pass up a cup of menudo, a traditional and comforting Mexican soup made with tender chunks of cow’s stomach and hominy and served with a bread roll.
-But plan your trip wisely: Because of its small size and increasing popularity, seating is limited inside, so we recommend skipping the lunch rush or grabbing a bag of tamales to go.
+But plan your trip wisely: Seating is limited inside, so we recommend skipping the lunch rush or grabbing a bag of tamales to go.
 6440 E. 72nd Place, Commerce City